zeroSteiner/rule-engine/docs/source/types.rst

 The following mathematical operations are supported:

-* adding a timedelta to a datetime (result is a datetime)
+* Adding a timedelta to a datetime (result is a datetime)
-* adding a timedelta to another timedelta (result is a timedelta)
+* Adding a timedelta to another timedelta (result is a timedelta)
-* subtracting a timedelta from a datetime (result is a datetime)
+* Subtracting a timedelta from a datetime (result is a datetime)
-* subtracting a datetime from another datetime (result is a timedelta)
+* Subtracting a datetime from another datetime (result is a timedelta)
-* subtracting a timedelta from another timedelta (result is a timedelta)
+* Subtracting a timedelta from another timedelta (result is a timedelta)